 (1) A scheme is an insurance business transfer scheme if it—

-(a) satisfies one of the conditions [the condition] set out in subsection (2);
+(a) satisfies [the condition] set out in subsection (2);

-(b) results in the business transferred being carried on from an establishment of the transferee in an EEA State [the United Kingdom]; and
+(b) results in the business transferred being carried on from an establishment of the transferee in [the United Kingdom or Gibraltar]; and

 (c) is not an excluded scheme.

-(a) the whole or part of the business carried on in one or more member States by a UK authorised person who has permission to effect or carry out contracts of insurance (“[the transferor concerned]”) is to be transferred to another body (“the transferee”);
+[(2) The condition is that the whole or part of the business carried on in the United Kingdom by an authorised person who has permission to effect or carry out contracts of insurance (“the transferor concerned”) is to be transferred to another body (“the transferee”).]

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.